 Buying a Second-hand Piano

 If you are thinking about buying a second-hand piano I offer an inspection service to check the integrity of the instrument for sale.
 Sometimes a piano that plays well will have major faults which are not immediately apparent.
-Once again the PTA has a guide to help in buying a used piano - visit www.pianotuner.org.uk.
+The Pianoforte Tuners' Association has some useful information and advice regarding buying a used piano - visit www.pianotuner.org.uk.